Rohit-Lakheda/Rohit-Lakheda/README.md

 # Hi there 👋 I'm Rohit Lakheda!

 I'm a passionate .NET Developer with a strong interest in mathematics and solving logical problems.
 I’ve recently completed my BCA and I’m now employed as .Net developer.
 I love experimenting with new technologies, especially in the world of ASP.NET and web development.
-Currently, I'm working on an inventory management system using ASP.NET MVC and Entity Framework. 🚀
+Currently, I'm working on an Exhibiton Registration systems and much more. 🚀

 ## 🔧 Skills & Technologies

 - **Languages**: C#, C++, C, JavaScript, HTML, CSS
-- **Frameworks & Tools**: ASP.NET WebForms, ASP.NET MVC, Entity Framework
+- **Frameworks & Tools**: ASP.NET WebForms, MVC
 - **Databases**: SQL Server (SSMS)
 - **Other Interests**: Experimenting with Prompting, problem-solving, and mathematics.